-Energy efficiency (EE) programs, which have been a staple of utility services for many years, are receiving renewed focus.
-Specifically, EE not only provides savings to customers, but it is increasingly seen as a necessary tool to achieve ambitious carbon-reduction goals.
-In these cases, utilities are facing a significant ramp-up in both EE targets and budgets, prompting them to ask how to approach increasing the scale and scope of programs.
+Energy efficiency programs, which have been a staple of utility services for many years, are receiving renewed focus.
+Specifically, energy efficiency (EE) not only provides savings to customers, but utilities increasingly see it as a necessary tool to achieve ambitious carbon-reduction goals.
+In these cases, utilities are facing a significant ramp-up in EE targets and budgets, prompting them to ask how to approach increasing the scale and scope of programs.

 At the same time, there may be headwinds on the horizon for EE programs, as a confluence of factors may dampen EE’s growth.
 These factors include: